josh/selector-observer/README.md

 # selector-observer

 selector-observer allows you to monitor DOM elements that match a CSS selector.
 Rather than imperatively querying the DOM, register an observer for a CSS selector and trigger behavior whenever those elements appear on the page.
-Common uses include: registering event handlers, initialize a component or plugin, and .
+Typical uses include: registering event handlers and initializing a component or plugin.

 ## Why

-It's a common jQuery practice to initialize code inside a jQuery ready function.
+It is a common jQuery practice to initialize code inside a jQuery ready function.

 > The .ready() method offers a way to run JavaScript code as soon as the page's Document Object Model (DOM) becomes safe to manipulate.